teamwork makes the dream work

 So how does Empty bowls project really work?

 As sponsor money thankfully arrives, a team is out and about in the summer months collecting around 1,500 bowls from 18 or more area potters who give their time and creativity to provide beautiful handmade bowls (and as an added perk, picking up bowls from potters allows volunteers to peek inside the boxes and see the textures, glazes and shapes of the extraordinary bowls).
-The 50+ boxes of bowls are categorized and delivered to the event location where they are smartly arranged to showcase the potters' talents.
+The 50+ boxes of bowls are categorized and ultimately delivered to the even location where they are smartly arranged to showcase the potters' talents.

 The night before the event, a mighty team collects thirty 5-gallon food grade buckets of soup from Dripping Springs and Austin area restaurants... sometimes in the wee hours of the morning as chefs are closing their doors.
 As a big thank you for their donation, restaurants receive free advertising, a handsome box of scrumptious, personalized cookies made by Well Yeah Cakes and an engraved wooden soup spoon as a special reminder that Dripping Springs Helping Hands appreciates our chefs!

 By now, Broadway Bank has collected 3,000+ cookies made by friends of Helping Hands that answers the patrons' "sweet tooth" call after finishing their soup.
 In addition, a truck full of a variety of breads and pastries donated by Central Market, after being picked up the night before after closure, have been unloaded and the kitchen team puts their hand to work slicing and arranging for a lovely presentation.
-Now the show is about to begin!
+Now the show is about ready to begin!
 But wait... there is sweet tea from Chicken Express and a variety of beer and wine provided by Bell Springs Brewing Company!
 The dining tables look lovely with decor from The Flower Girl, Kari Shelton and lovely linens donated by Premiere Events.
 We know it's about time to open the doors when the musicians tune their instruments to entertain our patrons with soothing, live music.